pghvlaans/sbotools/README.md

 * Optionally upgrade on build increments and report out-of-tree SlackBuilds
 * Save build options and offer to re-use them
 * Search installed reverse dependencies
+* Optionally use GPG to verify git commits and rsync clones

 Those who are interested in a more traditional **sbotools** experience can use the **CLASSIC** metasetting to disable new on-screen messaging and lock other settings to version 2.7 behavior.